OnlySpoons/Spoons-Tavern-Defence/README.md

 Spoons: Tavern Defence

+Change Log 05/01/2021

+- Change ObjectData to take an angle and direction to simplify the rendering of objects.

 Change Log 16/12/2020 - Martin & Thomas

 - Added Actor Class to allow for game side players to inherit from